Call us

 Prohibitions faced by an OPC

-A OPC also faces prohibition of –
+An OPC also faces the prohibition of –

 • OPC can’t carry any Non-Banking Financial Investments activities,

-• OPCs can’t convert a wholly owned subsidiary into an OPC
+• OPCs can’t convert a wholly-owned subsidiary into an OPC

 • OPCs can’t issue any Employ Stock Scheme.

-• There is prohibition for the Director as well as on nominee of OPC – that the individual can’t have more than one OPC or become a nominee in more than one OPC.
+• There is a prohibition for the Director as well as on the nominee of OPC – that the individual can’t have more than one OPC or become a nominee in more than one OPC.

-• The Income Tax slab is same as a private company i.e. 30% (plus surcharges) on total income.
+• The Income Tax slab is the same as a private company i.e. 30% (plus surcharges) on total income.

 Expert’s Advice

-Companies registered which are registered as a Private limited are ideal for start-ups and for the growth of the business.
-One can register as private limited and can enjoy the benefits of raising funds and limited liability.
+Companies registered which are registered as Private Limited are ideal for start-ups and for the growth of the business.
+One can register as a private limited and can enjoy the benefits of raising funds and limited liability.
 It is governed by MCA under Company Act, 2013.
 The procedure of registration is really easy and the registration can be done within 6-7 days.
 As the filing requires expertise to draft the documents, you can contact Corpseed for the same.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.